 Because of the complexity of careers, it can be beneficial to explore all the possible avenues, as you and your parents may have ruled out some possibilities.

 Just remember, a lot of careers which we have now didn’t exist when your parents were going into the workforce!

-In most cases, there may be more than one way to get to your career of choice, or your parents career of choice for you.
+In most cases, there may be more than one way to get to your dream career, or your parents’ career of choice for you.

 Do they overlap?
 Are they similar?
 Could your pursue both at the same time?

 It’s time to brainstorm how you could possibly work the two together.

 If this is not possible, how about compromise?
 Now that both sides have clarified their perspective, has some of what your parent said been persuasive to you?
 Or have your parents been convinced of the merits of your plan?